peekbank/peekbank-data-import/data/newman_genderdistractor/README.md

 full phrase is taken from raw audio, but this mismatches what is reported in the paper

-The ambiguous baseline trials, where no object is named are removed because they are not of interest to peekbank (and don't fit the schema)
+The 4 ambiguous baseline trials, where no object is named are removed because they are not of interest to peekbank (and don't fit the schema).
+The import therefore replaces the original trial ordering (trial_order_num) with a new one
+(trial_order) that has no gaps in numbering, and only goes up to 15 instead of 19

-start frames is marked as 68 which is what is reported in the paper.
-(There was a note about potential ambiguity for whether this is onset of phrase or word, but the paper says target word.)
+start frames is marked as 68 which is what is reported in the paper for target word start.

 5. Importing ambiguity